No Match Found

-In addition, business leaders are focusing on social issues like diversity, equity and inclusion and environmental, social and governance (ESG) as drivers of trust, with 50% of executives strongly agreeing that their companies invest in and stand up for social and racial equity.
-And 43% of business leaders say companies should not operate in markets where there is geopolitical/social unrest.
+In addition, business leaders are focusing on social issues like diversity, equity and inclusion and environmental, social and governance (ESG) as drivers of trust, with 50% of executives strongly agreeing that their companies should invest in and stand up for social and racial equity.
+And 43% of business leaders say companies should not operate in markets where there is geopolitical or social unrest.

 This underscores the disconnect we saw in PwC’s Trust In US Business Survey: a continued discrepancy between what business leaders think will move the needle on trust and what consumers and employees say is most important.
 Until business leaders address this tension, they will have fewer opportunities to be aligned and build trust with key stakeholders.

 [There is] a continued discrepancy between what business leaders think will move the needle on trust and what consumers and employees say is important.

 For customers, affordable products and services rank as the top priority, with 34% selecting it as a top-three important step to earn their trust.
 In a rising inflationary environment with continued supply chain disruptions, this is no surprise: Consumers are focused on stretching their dollars.
 Another top priority for consumers is treating employees well.
 This customer-employee connection is something executives should consider because many consumers are also employees.
 And as these two important stakeholders become more interchangeable, businesses should recognize that they may be making decisions with dual perspectives in mind.

 Not surprisingly, treating employees well is overwhelmingly the No. 1 factor for employees, with 47% of them picking it as a top-three important step to earn their trust.